Table of Contents:

 Climate Control:

-Precondition your EV while it's still plugged in to minimize heating or cooling while driving to increase how far an EV goes on a charge.
+Precondition your EV while it’s plugged in to minimize energy use for heating or cooling.

 Use seat heaters and steering wheel warmers instead of heating the entire cabin.

-Park in shaded areas or lower the windows if possible to reduce the need for air conditioning.
+Park in shaded areas or crack the windows to reduce air conditioning use.

 Optimal Tire Pressure: